AI Is Doing the Work. But Are You Losing Your Edge?

 Reviewing AI output without knowing what you're looking for is just reading it, and generic reviews catch generic errors.
 Before you look at anything client-facing, decide what you're really checking.
 The facts, the tone, whether it sounds like you, whether it reflects the relationship.
 The subtle ones, the kind that erode trust over time, only get caught when someone is specifically looking for them.

 Know where AI is genuinely weakest in your work.
-For example, relationships, nuance, etc. Anything where the right answer lives in context that you have and the AI doesn't.
+Relationships.
+Nuance.
+Anything where the right answer lives in context that you have and the AI doesn't.

 Most business owners aren't going to use less AI.
 The tools are too useful and the time savings are real.
-But useful and reliable aren't the same thing, and the gap between them is where your judgment lives.
+But useful and reliable aren't the same thing, and assuming they are is where things start to quietly wrong.